developdwp/developdwp/README.md

 * Download and Install Node.js
 * In terminal; Install Angular CLI --> $ npm install -g @angular/cli@13         #Angular 13
 * Testing the installation of Angular CLI --> $ ng version
-* Create New Angular Application --> $ ng new hello-world For the Query “Would you like to add Angular Routing?” type Yes.
+* Create New Angular Application --> $ ng new helloWorld For the Query “Would you like to add Angular Routing?” type Yes.
 For the Query “Which style sheet format would you like to choose?” move your cursor to point to “CSS” and click enter.
 * Serve Angular Application --> $ cd hello-world --> $ ng serve